sahilsoma/web-dev-free-resources/README.md

 ### Contributions
 Contributions are what make the open source community such a wonderful place to learn, be inspired, and create.
 Your contributions are much appreciated.
 To contribute, create a issue or pull request.

+Please read **[contributing guidelines](https://github.com/sahilsoma/web-dev-free-resources/blob/main/contributing.md)** before submitting new resources.

 Thanks